 It seems like it was just yesterday that the NSW government launched its Dine and Discover voucher scheme, encouraging residents to get out and support local dining, arts and recreation businesses.

-Fast-forward to today, when many of those businesses have had to shut down yet again for another six weeks due to lockdown, and the initiative is now more important than ever.
+Fast-forward to now and all vouchers are set to expire Thursday, June 30.
 If you haven’t yet applied or used your NSW Dine and Discover vouchers yet, now is the time.
-Apart from the fact that local businesses would really appreciate the advance cash flow, it’s also free money — so, why wouldn’t you cash in on it?
+It’s free money — why wouldn’t you cash in on it?

 What Are the NSW Dine and Discover Vouchers?

-Firstly, if you’re not familiar with the scheme: all NSW residents over the age of 18 are eligible for two $25 Dine NSW Vouchers and two $25 Discover vouchers.
+Firstly, if you’re not familiar with the scheme: all NSW residents over the age of 18 are eligible for two $25 Dine NSW Vouchers and two $25 Discover NSW vouchers and a third, which can be used for either.

 The Dine vouchers can be used for takeaway meals and dining at restaurants, cafés, bars, wineries, pubs and clubs, while the Discover vouchers can go towards entertainment and recreation, including movie screenings, museum visits, arts experiences and concerts.